-5. Interventions should aim to protect or maintain waterway value or improve waterway condition and resilience for least cost while retaining maximum flexibility for the future.
-The Guidelines aim to assist in understanding and selection of intervention options to be applied at the reach and site scale.

-6. Effective outcomes rely on skill and experience in the design, implementation and maintenance of intervention options.
-The Guidelines are designed to help waterway managers develop those skills and to help prevent poor outcomes and unintended consequences from works.
+- 5. Interventions should aim to protect or maintain waterway value or improve waterway condition and resilience for least cost while retaining maximum flexibility for the future.
+The Guidelines aim to assist in understanding and selection of intervention options to be applied at the reach and site scale. - 6.
+Effective outcomes rely on skill and experience in the design, implementation and maintenance of intervention options.
+The Guidelines are designed to help waterway managers develop those skills.

-2 Part 2 - Geomorphic processes
+Part 2 - Geomorphic processes